fantachip/example-dht-11/README.md

 	void setup() {
 		size(400,200);
-		// You'll need to make this font with the Create Font Tool myFont = createFont("SansSerif",18);
+		myFont = createFont("SansSerif",18);
 		textFont(myFont, 18);
-		// List all the available serial ports: println(Serial.list());
-		// I know that the first port in the serial list on my mac
-		// is always my  Keyspan adaptor, so I open Serial.list()[0].
+		println(Serial.list());

-		// Open whatever port is the one you're using. if(Serial.list().length == 0){
+		if(Serial.list().length == 0){
 			println("No serial interface found!");
 			exit();
 		}

 		println("Using serial interface: "+Serial.list()[0]);
 		myPort = new Serial(this, Serial.list()[0], 9600);
 		myPort.bufferUntil(lf);